matiasilva/riscv-soc/docs/src/motivation.md

 kind of hazards.
 So, this is where I set myself the challenge.
 It meant that I'd learn a little more about real chips, AMBA protocols like AHB and APB, and could be on my way to understanding modern superscalar CPUs.

-My main goals with the project were to:

-1. to understand the role of each tool involved in a tapeout
-1. develop a deeper understanding of digital design, verification and compilers
-1. to understand the hardware stack from the bottom up: gates to kernel to userland software
-1. learn about RISC-V, computer architecture and ISAs

 Along the way, I greatly refined my command of Neovim for documentation writing and code, which I'd been trying to pick up for forever.